 1. Helpdesk Ticket Triage and Resolution

-The majority of helpdesk tickets at most organizations fall into a small number of repeating categories: password resets, access requests, software installation requests, and connectivity troubleshooting.
-AI can handle the classification, routing, and in many cases the resolution of these tickets without human intervention.
+The majority of helpdesk tickets at many organizations fall into a small number of repeating categories: password resets, access requests, software installation requests, and connectivity troubleshooting.
+AI can help with classification, routing, and in some cases resolution of these tickets without requiring human intervention every time.

-Modern AI tools integrated with ITSM platforms like ServiceNow, Jira Service Management, or Freshservice can read incoming tickets, categorize them, assign priority, route to the right queue or team, and trigger automated resolution workflows, including generating resolution steps for the agent or completing the action entirely (resetting a password via API, granting access to a system).
+Modern AI tools integrated with ITSM platforms like ServiceNow, Jira Service Management, or Freshservice can read incoming tickets, categorize them, assign priority, route to the right queue or team, and trigger automated resolution workflows.
+In the right environment, that can include generating resolution steps for an agent or completing a narrow action entirely, such as routing an access request into the correct approval path.

-Where this works well: high-volume environments with consistent ticket types, where 40-60% of tickets follow a predictable pattern.
-A 200-person company with a 3-person helpdesk typically sees this segment clearly.
+Where this works well: high-volume environments with consistent ticket types, where a large share of tickets follow a predictable pattern.

 Where it struggles: environments where tickets are poorly structured, where issues span multiple systems without clean API access, or where policy exceptions require human judgment on nearly every ticket.